 Orange and dark green vegetables such as sweet potatoes, peppers, carrots, spinach and broccoli are great sources of beta-carotene, which the body converts to vitamin A. Vitamin A is another nutrient that plays an important role in the development and regulation of the immune system, according to a September 2018 review in the Journal of Clinical Medicine.

-While vitamin A is also found in meat, liver and milk, animal-based products tend to be high in saturated fat and cholesterol, so you'll want to limit those.
+While vitamin A is also found in meat, liver and full-fat milk, animal-based products tend to be high in saturated fat and cholesterol, so you may want to limit those.

 4. Nuts and Seeds

 Nuts and seeds are prime sources of vitamin E, zinc and plant-based protein — three nutrients that can keep your immune system healthy and strong.
 Vitamin E acts as a natural antioxidant, which neutralizes free radicals and is therefore linked to improve immune function while zinc and protein help keep your immune system chugging, according to the Academy of Nutrition and Dietetics.

 To get more of all three of these immune-system-bolstering nutrients in your diet, reach for walnuts, sunflower seeds, almonds, hazelnuts and peanut butter.

 5. Foods for Gut Health

 There are many other foods presumed to help boost immunity, however, human research trials are lacking.
 For instance, any strategies that keep gut bacteria thriving can potentially help immune function.
 And a habitual diet that emphasizes plant foods — such as a vegetarian or Mediterranean diet — is linked to gut bacteria with more health-promoting properties, according to research published in the September 2015 issue of the journal Gut.